Abhi200206/heygen/README.md

 # React + Vite
+## heygen clone
+this is a clone of heygen made using React and tailwind css.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: